shyampurk/HomeConv/README.md

 Step 8.1 : Write the Name for the node in the name field.<br>
 Step 8.2 : In the Trigger field write "#turnon(create new condition)", then close the node.
 ![alt-tag](https://github.com/shyampurk/HomeConv/blob/master/screenshots/conv_api/conv_api_on1.png)
-Step 8.3 : Click on the plus next to the node write the name in the name field, and write the "@room(create new condition)"  condition in the Trigger field, <br>
+Step 8.3 : Click on the plus next to the node.
+Write the name in the name field as shown and write the "@room(create new condition)"  condition in the Trigger field, <br>
 ![alt-tag](https://github.com/shyampurk/HomeConv/blob/master/screenshots/conv_api/conv_api_on2.png)
 Write "Turning ON @room" under the responses.<br>
 ![alt-tag](https://github.com/shyampurk/HomeConv/blob/master/screenshots/conv_api/conv_api_on3.png)